Housing Rules in Denmark (2025) | exploringdenmark

 Understand your rights and obligations as a tenant in Denmark.
-This guide covers rental contracts, deposits, tenant protection, and how to avoid the most common pitfalls.
+This guide covers rental contracts, deposits, tenant protections, and how to avoid the most common pitfalls.

 Overview: Renting in Denmark